theelims/ESP32-sveltekit/docs/statefulservice.md

 The framework includes an MQTT client which can be configured via the UI.
 MQTT requirements will differ from project to project so the framework exposes the client for you to use as you see fit.
 The framework does however provide a utility to interface StatefulService to a pair of pub/sub (state/set) topics.
 This utility can be used to synchronize state with software such as Home Assistant.

-[MqttPubSub.h](https://github.com/theelims/ESP32-sveltekit/blob/main/lib/framework/MqttPubSub.h) allows you to publish and subscribe to synchronize state over a pair of MQTT topics.
-MqttPubSub automatically pushes changes to the "pub" topic and reads updates from the "sub" topic.
+[MqttEndpoint.h](https://github.com/theelims/ESP32-sveltekit/blob/main/lib/framework/MqttEndpoint.h) allows you to publish and subscribe to synchronize state over a pair of MQTT topics.
+MqttEndpoint automatically pushes changes to the "pub" topic and reads updates from the "sub" topic.

 The code below demonstrates how to extend the LightStateService class to interface with MQTT: